 While there are some unique things to each of the monasteries in Dharamshala there are some common takeaways and learnings you can bring home with yourself that will make you relive the same experience again:

 Do you still have any questions or suggestions or need any help in planning your trip to Dharamshala or Mcleod Ganj?
-If yes, please feel free to post them either in the comments section of this article below or in “Ask a Travel Question” section of the website.
+If yes, please feel free to post them either in the comments section of this article below.
 You can also take guidance from many travel experts in our DoW Community Forums and discuss your upcoming travel plans for Dharamshala 🙂

 If you like the article, please feel free to share it with any of your family or friends who are planning a trip to Dharamshala.
 In the next article of the series, I am going to talk about traveling to Dharamshala in detail.